cryptomator/cryptolib/README.md

 ## License

-This project is dual-licensed under the GPLv3 for FOSS projects as well as a commercial license derived from the LGPL for independent software vendors and resellers.
-If you want to use this library in applications, that are *not* licensed under the GPL, feel free to contact our [support team](https://cryptomator.org/help/).
+This project is dual-licensed under the AGPLv3 for FOSS projects as well as a commercial license derived from the LGPL for independent software vendors and resellers.
+If you want to use this library in applications, that are *not* licensed under the AGPL, feel free to contact our [support team](https://cryptomator.org/help/).